uriuriboo/atcoder_rust/Readme_en.md

 ## Caution

 If you want to operate from command line, please rewrite launch.json, bt.bash and sub.bash for each abc, arc and agc.

-If you use rust-analyzer, please use Rust 1.70 and do not create multiple projects.